remix-run/remix/docs/guides/styling.md

 - Tailwind
 - CSS-in-JS libraries (that don't require babel)

 Remix does not currently support CSS Modules.
-However, the Remix compiler uses [esbuild](https://esbuild.github.io) which will eventualy have direct support for them.
+However, the Remix compiler uses [esbuild](https://esbuild.github.io) which will eventually have direct support for them.
 When it supports them, Remix will.

 The primary way to style in Remix is to add a `<link>` to the document when a route is active with [Route Module Links](../../api/app/route-module/) export.